 June 26, 2015: Congressman Cramer: “House Perspectives on Defense Spending, Deterrence and American Security”

-July 1, 2015: Rebeccah Heinrichs (Marshall Institute) & Steve Pifer (Brookings): "Dealing With—and Dissuading—Russia?
+July 1, 2015: Rebeccah Heinrichs (a fellow at George C. Marshall Institute and an adjunct at Hudson Institute) & Steve Pifer (Brookings): "Dealing With—and Dissuading—Russia?
 Missile Defense and Arms Control in NATO and Eastern Europe: A Discussion"

 July 8, 2015: Congressman Mike Rogers, Chairman, the Strategic Forces Subcommittee: “HASC Perspectives on Nuclear Deterrence and Missile Defense”

-July 14, 2015: Matthew Kroenig (Georgetown) & Jim Acton (Carnegie): “Strategic Challenges and Responses: Nuclear, BMD, and Emerging Technologies: A Discussion”
+July 14, 2015: Tom Karako (CSIS) & Jim Acton (Carnegie): “Strategic Challenges and Responses: Nuclear, BMD, and Emerging Technologies: A Discussion”